 The character might be, as Hawkins described her, ‘a mess who can’t do anything right’, but Hawkins makes her a controlled mess.
 Rachel’s self-destructive actions propel the plot.
-They lead to dramatic encounters and consequences that might be off-putting but still pull intrigued readers closer.
+They lead to dramatic encounters and consequences that pull intrigued readers closer.

 Lesson 4: Give every character their own unique voice

 Writing great characters also means mastering ensemble writing.
 In a multi-character novel, each cast member should stand out as distinct and real.